7UKECREAT0R/MCCompiledSource/Writerside/topics/Cheat-Sheet.md

 [Initialize Value](Values.md#initializing-values)
 : Ensures this value has a value, defaulting to 0 if not.
 This ensures the executing entity(s) function as intended all the time.
 Use a clarifier to pick who the variable is initialized for: e.g., `variableName[@a]`
-<format color="MediumSeaGreen">Can be documented by writing a comment right before running this command.</format>
 - `init`
 - `<value: value>`